jrosener9/Practical-HW1/form.example.md

-# Example of Filled-Out Form (potentially outdated!
-Use as guideline only)
+# Example of Filled-Out Form

+* Please follow the exact format in the example submission!
+Otherwise our autograder may not be able to parse your submission.

 # Part 1: Algorand